Z3Prover/z3/README-CMake.md

 ```

 in the root of the repository.
 Once you have done this you can now build Z3 using CMake.
-Remember to rerun this command if you pull down new code or change branch so
+Make sure you remember to rerun this command if you pull down new code/rebase/change branch so
-that the CMake files are up to date.
+that the copied CMake files are up to date.

 To remove the copied files run